mkadlec/ConvertBigIntToBcd/README.md

 ConvertBigIntToBcd
 ==================

-Convert a BigInt to a Binary Coded Decimal with padding
+Convert a standard .net integer (4 bytes) to a Binary Coded Decimal with padding

 For example: